Tell us about some of your career highlights.

 (in the USA and New Zealand)

-and the British America’s Cup team
+and then with the British America’s Cup team

 .
 That was a fabulous time in my career – combining the sport I adore with my legal skills.
 A particular highlight from that time was getting to